webdev03/meowclient/docs/pages/classes/Forums.md

 # Forums

-Access the Scratch forums through meowclient.
-Accessible with `ScratchSession.getForum`.
+Access the Scratch forums through meowclient!

 ## getForum

 Gets a forum.
+Accessible with `ScratchSession.getForum`.

 ### Parameters

-- `id` (optional): The id of the forum.
+- `id` (`number`): The id of the forum.
 If not provided, only a few options will work.

 ### Returns